Skip to content

 # Code block to handle errors

-print('Unable to retrieve data')
+print('Unable to obtain data')

 print(f'Error message: {e}')